MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/strategy.md

 An AI strategy helps you define your vision and goals for AI adoption.
 This strategy allows you to identify areas where AI can add value, choose the right solutions, and measure progress.
 A well-planned AI strategy aligns with your business objectives, ensuring that AI projects contribute to overall success.
 To oversee the AI adoption process, establish an [AI center of excellence](./center-of-excellence.md) (AI CoE) or appoint someone to set goals to measure progress.

 ## Define an AI technology strategy

+Defining an AI technology strategy involves identifying use cases and solutions that align with your goals.
+This strategy ensures that your AI initiatives address your business needs and maximize value.

 ### Identify AI use cases

-Defining AI use cases involves creating a list of tasks and processes where AI might add value.
-This approach helps you explore current needs and future possibilities for AI adoption.
-Identifying these use cases allows you to prioritize areas that offer the most benefit and align with your strategic goals.
+Identifying AI use cases involves listing tasks and processes where AI might add value.
+This approach lets you explore your current needs and prioritize AI initiatives that align with your strategic goals.

-- *Understand AI.* In general, AI accommodates two strategic goals: enhancing individual efficiency and improving business processes.
-Generative AI fosters individual productivity and provides a more adaptive customer experience across many business areas.
-Non-generative AI includes machine learning and analytical AI, such as search, speech, translation, and vision.
-It's best for analyzing structured data, automating repetitive processes, and making data-driven decisions based on trends in historical data.
+- *Understand AI.* AI supports two goals: enhancing individual efficiency and improving business processes.
+Generative AI fosters productivity and enhances customer experiences.
+Non-generative AI, such as machine learning, is ideal for analyzing structured data and automating repetitive tasks.

 - *Analyze business processes for automation opportunities.* Identifying processes that are suitable for automation can greatly enhance efficiency and reduce operational costs.
 Examine your workflows to find repetitive tasks, data-heavy operations, or areas with high error rates where AI can make a significant impact.